Wolff potentials and nonlocal equations of Lane-Emden type

-was studied by Phuc and Verbitsky \cite{22PhVe} and by Nguyen and V\'eron \cite{HV1}, where they obtained necessary and sufficient conditions for the existence of renormalized solutions in terms of Bessel capacities or Wolff potentials.
-For instance, when $P(u)= u^\gamma$ and $\Omega$ is bounded, Phuc and Verbitsky \cite{22PhVe} proved that if $\mu$ is nonnegative and has a compact support in $\Omega$, then it is equivalent to solve
+was established in \cite{HV1,22PhVe}, where the necessary conditions and sufficient conditions for the existence of renormalized solutions were obtained in terms of Bessel capacities and Wolff potentials.
+For instance, when $P(u)= u^\gamma$ and $\Omega$ is bounded, Phuc and Verbitsky \cite{22PhVe} showed that for a nonnegative measure $\mu$ with compact support in $\Omega$, it is equivalent to solve

 or to have

 where $c>0$ is a universal constant and $\mathrm{Cap}_{\mathbf{G}_p,\gamma/(\gamma+1-p)}$ is the Bessel capacity, or to have